trinhgiahuy/verilogLanguageApplication/Chap8/README.md

 ```

+## Remember:
-**Remember:** continous assignment to nets and procedure assignment to variables.
-The net can be a vector or scalar, indexed part select, constant bit or part select of a vector.
+* Continous assignment to nets, using **assign** and only outside procedure block.The net can be a vector or scalar, indexed part select, constant bit or part select of a vector.
-Concatenation is also support with scallar
+Concatenation is also support with scallar.
+* Multiple continous assignment to net: Verilog resolves the value of multiple drivers of a net
+* Procedure assignment to variables, using **=** and only inside procedure block.
+* Multiple procedure assignment to variable: The last procedural assignment to variable "wins"

 ```
 module Conti_Assignment (addr1,addr2,wr,din,valid1,valid2,dout);